jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.allMatchingTests(...statuses: [TestStatusValue](#teststatusvalue)[]): [TestCaseResult](#testcaseresult)[]

-Find all the test results, in this suite and all its sub-suites, that match any of the `statuses` and flatten them into a single array.
+Find all the test results, in this suite and its sub-suites, that match any of the `statuses` and flatten them into a single array.
 Only includes [TestCaseResult](#testcaseresult)s, not [TestSuiteResult](#testsuiteresult)s.

-If you want all test results from this suite and its sub-suites, use [testSuiteResult.allTests](#testsuiteresultalltests) instead.
+If you want all test results from this suite and its sub-suites, use [testSuiteResult.allTests()](#testsuiteresultalltests) instead.

 [Back to top](#automation-api)